Financial Aid

 • Complete the Free Application for Federal Student Aid (FAFSA).

-• Submit all PHSU-required financial aid forms to the Office of Student Financial Aid (OSFA) by the deadline.
+• Submit all PHSU-required financial aid forms to the Office of Student Financial Aid (OSFA) by the deadline, including Entrance Counseling, Master Promissory Note, Student Authorization, and Request for Aid and Loans.

 • Complete the Entrance Counseling and Master Promissory Note (MPN) prior to the disbursement of loan funds.